-The fourth Industrial revolution is an umbrella term for new digital technologies that are transforming production, industry and social organisation.
-Key amongst these are: big data analytics, robotics and process automation (RPA), artificial intelligence (AI), advanced (3D) printing and blockchains.
-They are instrumental for ushering in changes in most global sectors – ranging from ICTs, to medicine, to agriculture in recent times, causing much stir in policy circles on how to leverage these technologies for industrialization across the world.
-In reality, therefore, the gains from application of fourth IR technologies to economies will eventually depend on (a) how these technologies interface with existing industrial strengths in countries and region, (b) how they can be leveraged to strengthen local production/ local industrial capacity.
+It is now commonly understood that the fourth Industrial revolution is an umbrella term for several new digital technologies that are transforming production, industry and social organisation, such as big data analytics, robotics and process automation (RPA), artificial intelligence (AI), advanced (3D) printing and blockchains.
+These technologies are instrumental for ushering in changes in most global sectors – ranging from ICTs, to medicine, to agriculture in recent times, causing much stir in policy circles on how to leverage these technologies for industrialisation and change in parts of the world that are less developed.
+A burning question is: can the fourth industrial revolution help countries to catch-up better and more efficiently or will it increase the gap to the frontier?